Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 If you want to explore a remote and pristine part of the glacier by foot with a knowledgeable guide, I highly recommend this tour, as it is an unforgettable experience!

-You will see spectacular ice, lots of ice of different shades of blue, you will go through ice caves and arches.
-There will be waterfalls, rivers and quaint snow formations on your way!
+You will see spectacular ice in lots of different shades of blue and you will go through ice caves and arches.
+There will be waterfalls, rivers and quaint snow formations along the way!

 NOTE: as I mentioned above, you might need to stay a couple of days in the area to wait for the good weather (I hope you will be lucky!).
 It was a perfectly clear morning for us, but the afternoon tour got canceled because all of a sudden there were dark clouds everywhere and flying wasn’t safe anymore.

 The flight itself is only 4-minutes long and the helicopter will quickly take you to the base of the Glacier.
-As I said, the whole tour takes 4 hours out of which 3 hours is the actual hiking time.
-The rest will be spent of safety instructions, changing your clothes and boots and flying to the place.
+As I said, the whole tour takes 4 hours, of which 3 hours is the actual hiking time.
+The rest will be spent on safety instructions, changing your clothes and boots and flying to the place.

 CLOTHES: Fox Glacier Guiding will provide you with waterproof cover-ups for pants and jackets, socks and leather walking boots.
 If you don’t have a backpack, they have one for you too!

-FOOD: There is nowhere to buy food on the glacier (obviously), so please take some snacks with you in case you will get hungry.
-Also, make sure to have some good breakfast/lunch before the hike.
-I was silly enough not to eat before and I already felt hungry when we landed on the glacier.
-Learn from my mistakes and take a couple of chocolate bars with you. 😉
+FOOD: There is nowhere to buy food on the glacier (obviously), so please take some snacks with you in case you get hungry.
+Also, make sure to have a good breakfast/lunch before the hike.
+I was silly enough not to eat before I went and I was already feeling hungry when we landed on the glacier.
+Learn from my mistake and take a couple of chocolate bars with you. 🙂

 FITNESS LEVEL: No worries, you do not need to be very fit to do this hike, only a moderate fitness level is needed – there are no hard climbs.

-REFUND POLICY: Like with all the other weather-dependent activities, you will get a full refund if the weather doesn’t reciprocate.
+REFUND POLICY: As with all the other weather-dependent activities, you will get a full refund if the weather doesn’t cooperate.